outfox/fennecs/www/docs/Components/Tags.md

 Assert.Contains(you, fennecsUsers);
 ```

-They need practically no memory and are great to use in Match Expressions. (they're not so great as Stream Types, but they're not harmful either - they just take a slot you might want to use for actual data).
+They need practically no memory and are great to use in Match Expressions, e.g. `Query.Has<MyTag>()` (they're not so great as Stream Types, but they're not harmful either - they just take a slot you might want to use for actual data).